Home > Self Storage > Vehicle Storage > Vehicle Winterization Tips: How to Winterize a Motorcycle

 • Parking in a Driveway: Storing a motorcycle in a driveway at home is free, convenient, and allows you to keep an eye on your vehicle.

-• Covered Storage Unit: Even though a covered unit at a self storage facility isn’t entirely enclosed, it provides a roof over your vehicle, keeping it safe from precipitation.
+• Covered Storage Unit: Though a covered unit at a self storage facility isn’t entirely enclosed, it provides a roof over your vehicle, keeping it safe from precipitation.

-• Uncovered Storage Unit: Many self storage facilities offer outdoor parking spaces in gated, monitored lots, providing an affordable and easily accessible vehicle storage option for your motorcycle.
+• Uncovered Storage Unit: Many self storage facilities offer outdoor parking spaces in gated, monitored lots, providing affordable vehicle storage rates and an easily accessible option for your motorcycle.

 Looking for indoor, covered, or outdoor vehicle storage for your motorcycle?
-Extra Space Storage has convenient storage facility locations throughout the U.S. Find a storage rental near you!
+Extra Space Storage has the solutions you need at convenient locations throughout the U.S.!
+Popular cities for motorcycle storage include: